spikeekips/mitum-doc/readthedocs/docs/how-mitum-works.rst

 * All the incoming message is validated by consensus nodes
 * Only agreed data is established(stored) in the block

-This is the normal process of PBFT-based blockchain. mitum follows the classic scenario of PBFT.
+This is the normal process of PBFT-based blockchain.
+Mitum follows the classic scenario of PBFT.

 Uncompressed Version
 ============================================================